Supreme Executive Council of the Commonwealth of Pennsylvania: Legacy

 The neighborhood of South Philadelphia contains a series of east-west streets named in honor of Pennsylvania's presidents and early governors.
 Moving south on South 25th Street are Wharton, Reed and Dickinson Streets.
 (Bryan, never officially elected to the office, is omitted.)
-Moore Street, out of sequence, follows after two intervening streets (Tasker and Morris).
-There is no Franklin Street in the immediate neighborhood, probably because there already was a North Franklin Street on the west side of Franklin Square, these being two of the numerous memorials to Franklin already in Philadelphia.
+The next street south of Dickinson appears as Franklin Street on Barnes' New Map of the Consolidated City of Philadelphia, 1855.
+A city ordinance of 1858 changed the name of Franklin Street to its current name, Tasker Street.
+Moore Street, out of sequence, follows after one intervening street (Morris).
 Moore is followed by Mifflin Street, McKean Street, and Snyder Street (the latter being Pennsylvania's second and third governors under the 1790 Constitution).
 Wharton Street borders Wharton Square Park, although it is not clear if the park is named after Thomas Wharton or another member of his prominent family.
 Dickinson College and the Dickinson School of Law, both in Carlisle, Pennsylvania, were named after John Dickinson.